itsGovi/ATOS/build_plan.md

-Nice — here’s a tight, **actionable 4-week sprint plan** for **Project 1 — Code Fluency Sprint (CLI + Tests)** that will force you to read, debug and ship code until tracebacks feel like plain English.
-Every day is an experiment: small, measurable, repeatable.
-I kept it practical — commands, exercises, failure scenarios to practice, and a debugging checklist you’ll actually use in interviews.

----

 # Sprint overview (4 weeks)

 Goal: Build a small CLI that fetches data from a public API, writes CSV, and is covered by unit + integration tests.
 Add logging, CI, and a `self-debug` command that surfaces failing tests and suggests fixes.